 Although temperatures do not drop as low as Finland or Canada, below zero is fairly normal for most of winter.
 This means that many lakes partially or completely freeze over and icy roads and pavements are a daily occurrence.
 Despite the efforts of the snowplows and gritters, sometimes the snow falls too fast for them to keep up.

-Since you cannot always expect roads to be fully clear of snow and ice, you must adjust your driving accordingly.
+Since you cannot always expect roads to be fully clear of snow and ice, you should know how to drive in snow and adjust your driving accordingly.
 Driving on clear, dry roads is very different to wet, snow- or ice-covered roads.
 If you don’t have experience with winter driving, be extra careful and do your research.
 A large portion of car accidents are caused by tourists in Iceland’s winter.